josielbruk/manage-tests/README.md

 - **review-apps-build-deploy-pipeline.yml**
   - Builds, pushes, deploys, and cleans up ephemeral Review App environments for feature branches and PRs.
   - Uses PR number and SHA for image tagging and environment management.
+  - Deploys the database (Postgres) container app first, retrieves its FQDN, and injects it as the `DB_HOST` environment variable for the frontend container app.
+This ensures the frontend can connect to the database in Azure Container Apps.
   - Purpose: Full build/deploy/cleanup pipeline for review apps.

 - **review-apps-trigger-pipeline.yaml**